Funded by Senate Bill 1407

-The planned courthouse will provide the court's central court district with a full-service, consolidated facility for criminal, probate, family court, and small claims services.
-This project is the largest of 41 projects to be funded under the Senate Bill 1407 court construction program.
+The new courthouse will provide the court's central court district with a full-service, consolidated facility for criminal, probate, family court, and small claims services.
+It will also bring downtown a small claims calendar from the Kearny Mesa courthouse, improving service to residents of the central San Diego area.
+This project is the largest to be funded under the Senate Bill 1407 court construction program.

 The County of San Diego and the City of San Diego have strongly supported the new courthouse in downtown San Diego.
-The County and the AOC negotiated an equity exchange agreement for a site near the Central Jail, approximately 1.4 acres in downtown San Diego bounded by West "C" Street, Union Street, West "B" Street, and State Street.
+The County and Judicial Council staff negotiated an equity exchange agreement for a site near the Central Jail, approximately 1.4 acres in downtown San Diego bounded by West "C" Street, Union Street, West "B" Street, and State Street.
 Some parties refer to the site as the "Stahlman Block."

 The project includes a bridge between the new courthouse and the Hall of Justice.
-After completion of the new courthouse, the AOC intends to demolish the County Courthouse and Old Jail sometime in the future.
+After completion of the new courthouse, the County Courthouse and Old Jail will be demolished.